10 Best Infrastructure Monitoring Tools in 2025

 • Easy on-boarding

-Their intelligent optimization tool allows you to visualize every component of the infrastructure ranging from the server, through databases, to hybrid and cloud-native environments and help you to ensure optimal application performance.
+Their intelligent optimization tool allows you to visualize every component of the infrastructure—ranging from the server, through databases, to hybrid and cloud-native environments—and helps you ensure optimal application performance.
+AppDynamics offers a plethora of solutions, which can be complex to grasp.
+Also, the lack of automation during the set-up process might be better suited for more experienced users.

 Main Benefits of AppDynamics